 We built TaskFox before Cowork existed

-TaskFox is our internal factory for agent work.
+TaskFox is our agent skills factory.
 We built it before Claude Cowork existed because we needed Claude to actually do work, not just describe it.
 The useful piece is not the shell.
 It is the skill library that has grown inside it.

-To make that concrete: TaskFox runs a daily AI dev-news brief, a multi-stage articles workflow (the same one that wrote the article you are reading), a code council that polls Claude plus Codex plus Gemini for architecture decisions, a guarded autoresearch loop, a video logger that turns recordings into transcripts and shot notes, a TTS narrator, an image generator, a deep-research skill, a knowledge-base manager, and dozens of smaller daily jobs.
+To make that concrete: TaskFox runs a daily AI dev-news brief, a multi-stage articles workflow (the same one used for this article with Codex and Claude Code in the loop), a code council that polls Claude plus Codex plus Gemini for architecture decisions, a guarded autoresearch loop, a video logger that turns recordings into transcripts and shot notes, a TTS narrator, an image generator, a deep-research skill, a knowledge-base manager, and dozens of smaller daily jobs.
 Different jobs.
 Same shape: a packaged skill that knows how the work should be done.

 The useful lesson was not "everyone needs a TaskFox clone."
 It was the opposite.
 Once you have a strong runtime, the layer that earns its keep is the skill library.
 The same newsletter, research, review, or artifact workflow can run inside a custom system, inside Claude Code, or inside Cowork if the skill is packaged well.

-That is why Cowork feels important to me.
+That is why Cowork matters.
 It does not retire custom deployments.
 It just makes them less necessary as a starting point.
-More teams can begin with the hosted workspace and spend their money on the part that compounds: the skills.
+More teams can begin with the hosted workspace and spend their energy on the part that keeps improving: the skills.

 Three systems, one pattern